 Being strategic with your purchases is essential to meeting the minimum spending requirements to earn credit card welcome offers.

-Consider using your new credit card for everyday expenses such as groceries or gas in order to reach the required spending limit.
+To reach the required spending limit, consider using your new credit card for everyday expenses such as groceries or gas.

 Maximize Everyday Spending and Category Bonuses: